jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

 - You will also need to add these keys to your github secrets to make the github action work properly.
 - Schemas are unique by name to allow you to have multiple schemas in an application in case you want to enable micro services.
 Note that you the authentication system needs to be the same across the multiple schemas.
 I.e. the same user authorization data you send the NLAPI should work across all schemas.
 (More features are coming with schema versioning.
 For the latest checkout our docs at [nlapi.io](nlapi.io) and/or join our [discord community](https://discord.gg/bcjmGnbj8d))
 - Note in App.jsx where we hide the chat bubble
 - Keep in mind the thread ID is how you keep a conversation going.
 Up to the developer to save those for now.
+ThreadId is saved to state in [ChatBubble.jsx](/packages/client/src/components/ChatBubble.jsx).
+- nGrok config is now in the `npm run command` If you'd rather run `ngrok http --url your-url 5573` You'll need to remove it from the dev command
-- TODO: Add ngrok to the npm run dev command
+- Seed your db with the command `npm run seed`

 ## Common Errors: